BMeyerKC/meteor-knockout/readme.md

 # Knockout for Meteor

-Data bindings with form validation for Meteor
+Data bindings and form validation for Meteor

 ## How to install
 1. npm install meteorite (if not already installed)